sorinlab/fah-data-cleanup/README.md

-# utils
+# fah-data-cleanup

-This repo contains frequenly used scripts for MD data analysis.
+Scripts used for cleaning up the Folding@Home data